 For this exciting Siteturner round-up, we’ve selflessly gathered up the best WordPress travel blog themes for 2020.
 If you’re a travel enthusiast, and want to start sharing tales of your adventures on your very own WordPress website, one of these themes might come in handy.

 During the time we spent searching the internet for the top travel blog themes, we noticed something interesting.
 Many of the collections on other blogs focused primarily on themes for travel agencies and agents.
 We didn’t want to do that here.
-We’ll be putting together a list of the best travel agency themes later on (here it is).
+We’ve put together another list of the best travel agency themes.
 The themes featured on this list are exclusively for travel blogging.

 For a travel blog theme, your requirements will likely be minimal.
 Basically, you want to make sure the theme you choose is responsive, and that it supports all of the standard features that come with WordPress.
+We suspect many readers who’ve landed here from Google are interested in emulating other popular travel blogs, like The Blonde Abroad and Nomadic Matt.
 In some cases you might want to set up a travel-oriented shop and sell items, and there are several themes on this list that support WooCommerce for that.

 We selected these themes by hand, based on quality of design, and how suitable they are for use on a travel blog.

 Finally, if you’re starting from scratch, and aren’t sure you want to use WordPress, you may want to consider using a cloud based website creator.
 Check out our comparison of WordPress, Wix, Weebly, and Duda.

 A loose order intended, starting with…

 This theme is called Vagabonds, and we definitely think it’s worth a look.
 In addition to having great maps integration and a lot of included plugins, it’s gorgeous and feature packed.